 Process shots-- images of the juice and salt being added to the pot and it all being mixed and thickened

-How do you make Lemon Curd?
+How To Make Lemon Curd?

-• Add butter: Beat the sugar and lemon zest mixture with butter until light and creamy.
+2. Add butter: Beat with the sugar-zest mixture until light and creamy.

-When chilling the Lemon Curd, press the plastic wrap to touch the surface of the curd.
+5. Chill: When chilling the Lemon Curd, press the plastic wrap to touch the surface of the curd.
 This will help prevent a film from forming during the chilling.

 Process shots-- images of the dessert being pushed through the sieve and then it all being chilled